pusherofbrooms/gen-ai-resources/README.md

 # Generative AI!

+## What is Generative AI?
+ChatGPT can answer that question.
+One might have good luck asking ChatGPT the following questions to understand the basics:
+- What is generative AI?
+- What are Large Language Models?
+- Summarize the "Attention is all you need" paper.

 ## Learning resources
 - https://www.youtube.com/@AemonAlgiz/videos Technically deep explanations of llm topics.
 - https://www.youtube.com/@code4AI/videos Technical deep dives into various topics